 Finally, there’s everyone else who has some influence.
 You keep an eye on this group, but only have low-level contact with them.
 You send them general content such as press releases or non-exclusive materials.
-But you don’t have a lot of direct and individual contact.
+But you don’t have a lot of direct, individual contact.

 Of course, with the changing nature of media and public perception, an influencer’s ‘quality’ score can change over time.

-So, you need to review your list regularly.
+So, you should review your list regularly.
 Look for changes in the level of influence and working style.
 Who’s in your high, medium and low priority list should evolve over time.
 Use your list to work out how much value you’re getting out of each group of influencers.

 Measuring the value of influencers